 Orca is Solana’s most user-friendly decentralized exchange (DEX).

 A DEX is a peer-to-peer marketplace where traders can swap tokens with one another in a non-custodial fashion using smart contracts.
-There are various forms of Automated Market Makers (AMMs) that facilitate the token exchange process using liquidity pools funded by liquidity providers (LPs).
+Various forms of Automated Market Makers (AMMs) facilitate the token exchange process using liquidity pools funded by liquidity providers (LPs).

 This article breaks down Orca’s product offerings and gives you an idea of why it stands out amongst other DEXes.

 Having launched the protocol as a pseudonymous team, Orca decided to dox themselves on an episode of the Solana Podcast hosted by Solana CEO Anatoly Yakovenko.
-They then released a blog post entitled Meet the Team which dove into why they went about the project this way while introducing each of the contributors and advisors.
+They then released a blog post entitled Meet the Team, which dove into why they went about the project this way while introducing each contributor and advisor.

-Orca’s initial core team is composed of Yutaro, Ori, tmoc, and Milan.
-Collectively, their experience includes engineering stints with UMA, Coursera, IDEO Tokyo, Google, Ethereum, and consulting experience at McKinsey.
+Orca’s initial core team comprises Yutaro, Ori, tmoc, and Milan.
+Their experience includes engineering stints with UMA, Coursera, IDEO Tokyo, Google, and Ethereum, and consulting experience at McKinsey.
 In September, the team raised $18 million in a Series A from some of the most reputable venture firms in crypto – 3AC, Sino Global Capital, DeFiance Capital, Coinbase Ventures, Solana, and more.

-The exchange itself is presented in a similar fashion as other DEXes like Uniswap and Raydium and offers users the option to see all of their token balances on the left – this is more useful than it seems.
+The exchange itself is presented similarly to other DEXes like Uniswap and Raydium.
+It allows users to see all their token balances on the left – this is more useful than it seems.
 Links to startup guides and documentation are also only a click away.

 Becoming a profitable liquidity provider is easier than ever with Orca.
 There are multiple ways to sort through the different pools such as by their liquidity, trading volume, and APR.